raghubetina/syllabus-chapters/README.md

 Does something seem missing or confusing?
 Great, you spotted it — ask a question!

-## Format

-### Zoom

-### Asynchronous videos

-### Office hours

-### Piazza

 ## Assessments

 Learning assessment and your final grade will be based on the following:

  - 40% asynchronous/self-paced/at-home/introductory material.
-    - You will have videos, readings, and accompanying walkthrough projects and quizzes to learn new concepts at your own pace at home.
+    - You will have videos, readings, and accompanying walkthrough projects and quizzes to complete to learn new concepts at your own pace at home.
  - 40% synchronous/collaborative/classtime/enrichment material.
-    - During class meetings, we'll work on various kinds of activities to deepen your understanding of concepts, usually in groups.
+    - During class meetings, we'll work together on various kinds of activities to deepen your understanding of concepts; usually in groups.
- - 20% final project.
+ - 20% capstone project.
-    - In the last week or two, we'll devote most of our time to a capstone project.
-You will have two options for the final project:
+    - In the last week or two, you'll devote most of your time to an individual capstone project.
+You will have two options for your capstone project:
         - Build and deploy a barebones Proof Of Concept (POC) of your own app idea.
         - Build a more fleshed out Minimum Viable Product (MVP) of an idea that I assign.

 Most assessments will be automatic and instant — you will have a command that you can run as many times as you want that will check whether your app works correctly or not.

 Since most assessments are binary and objective, there is no curve.
 Potentially, everyone could get an A; or, everyone could get a D. Either you make your app work the way it's supposed to or you don't; it doesn't matter what someone else does or doesn't do.

 ## Expectations & Time Commitment